Domaine Paul Janin et Fils - Clos du Tremblay 2013

 About the estate:

 The location and age of the vines aren’t everything.
-It also takes the farmer’s intuition and analytical finesse of someone like Éric Janin to produce great Gamays—concentrated yet fresh.
-Since his first harvest in 1983, he has maintained a winemaking style that showcases vineyards primarily located within the Moulin-à-Vent appellation.
+It also takes the farmer’s intuition and analytical finesse of someone like Éric Janin to produce great Gamays that are both concentrated and fresh.
+Since his first harvest in 1983, he has maintained a winemaking approach that highlights vineyards primarily located within the Moulin-à-Vent appellation.
 Some vines, such as Les Greneriers, have lived through both world wars.
-In 2017, Éric Janin launched a wine trading business with partner winemakers.
-Chénas, Brouilly, and Beaujolais-Villages thus round out his portfolio.
+In 2017, Éric Janin launched a wine merchant business in partnership with local winemakers.
+Chénas, Brouilly, and Beaujolais-Villages now round out his portfolio.

 James Suckling